Comparison · 11 min read

 ChannelOS is built for the person who has a TV and a message, not an AV cart and a design team — the café manager, the clinic receptionist, the gym owner, the church volunteer.
 It threads all three axes above:

-If you need deep device fleet management (Yodeck, TelemetryTV), self-hosting with no vendor lock-in (Xibo), or POS-integrated enterprise menu boards (Raydiant/Displai), one of those is the better call — and we’ve linked an honest head-to-head for each above.
+If you need deep device fleet management (Yodeck, TelemetryTV), self-hosting with no vendor lock-in (Xibo, Anthias), ten screens on a zero budget (PosterBooking), a Pi fleet with an API in front of it (Screenly), or POS-integrated enterprise menu boards (Raydiant/Displai), one of those is the better call — and we’ve linked an honest head-to-head for each of the ten above.

-But if you want a screen live today, built by AI, run from your phone, with no app on the TV — that’s the gap ChannelOS was built for.
-Your first screen is free, so the cheapest way to decide is to pair one and watch it go live.
+But if you want a screen live today, built by AI, run from your phone, on a TV with no box behind it — that’s the gap ChannelOS was built for.
+Your first screen is free and everything after that is per screen per month, so the cheapest way to decide is to pair one and watch it go live.

 Frequently asked questions